rayjencode/rayjencode/README.md

 Here are some ideas to get you started:

-- 🔭 My Multi-Tenant Drag-and-Drop E-Commerce Store Builder has reached 1 million users (Upsell)
+- 🔭 My Multi-Tenant Drag-and-Drop E-Commerce Store Builder and I believe to reached 1 million users (Upsell)
-- 👯 Funded by YC and Peter Theil
+- 👯 Apply to YC and hopefully fund by Peter Thiel
 - 🌱 Personal Growth is my super vitamins
 - 💬 Ask me about SaaS Idea
 - 📫 How to reach me: rayjenscode@gmail.com || www.upsell.ph